istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/zipkin/index.md

 ## Cleanup

-1. Remove any `istioctl` processes that may still be running:
+1. Remove any `istioctl` processes that may still be running using control-C or:

     {{< text bash >}}
     $ killall istioctl